GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/04-core-concepts.md

 ### Running Calls Asynchronously

-You can run a `Call` asynchronously, automatically scheduled a background thread, using the `enqueue` method.
+You can run a `Call` asynchronously, automatically scheduled on a background thread using the `enqueue` method.
 The callback passed to `enqueue` will be called on the UI thread.

 ```kotlin
 // Safe to call from the main thread